 SciVal is made up of four modules: Overview, Benchmarking, Collaboration and Trends.
 It uses Scopus data for traditional publication and citation metrics and usage data from Scopus and ScienceDirect, global mass media, patents and funding awards to measure research visibility and socio-economic impact.

-SciVal can be accessed from the Library website at: www.rcsi.ie/databases.
+SciVal can be accessed from the Library website at: Library's A-Z Resources page.

 The RCSI Library Libguide on SciVal looks at it in detail, it can be accessed here.

-The Altmetrics Bookmarket is a free tool that lets you quickly and easily see how much attention research papers have received.
+The Altmetrics Bookmarklet is a free tool that lets you quickly and easily see how much attention research papers have received.
 If you’re reading a scholarly article online and click the Bookmarklet’s “Altmetric It!” button, all of the altmetrics data for that paper will appear on the right side of the page.
-To install the Bookmarklet, all you need to do is visit this page, drag the “Altmetric It” button to your bookmarks bar, and you’re all set up.

 Individual accounts have enhanced functionality, including email alerts, custom groups and workspaces.
 Create an individual account by clicking on the link on the bottom left of the Altmetric Explorer home page.
 See below for a short introductory video on using the Altmetric Explorer for Institutions.